 The biggest reason to get married in Vegas is the never-ending variety of options and possibilities found here.
 Wedding facilities - large and small, reception halls of any style, a variety of restaurants unrivaled anywhere, world-class entertainment, nightlife, day life, you name it, you can find it in Vegas.

 With so much to choose from, no two Vegas weddings are ever the same.
 So with that in mind, we wanted to take a look and see why couples chose Vegas, how they made the most of Vegas and how their Vegas wedding story was like no other.
 Our 3 couples together show how a Vegas wedding can be anything you want it to be, and that no place else can do what Vegas can do.

 Nicole and Pedram: A blend of cultures and a lot of fun

-Nicole and Pedram met at Marquee at The Cosmopolitan, and as they say, it was love at first sight.
+Nicole and Pedram met at Marquee at The Cosmopolitan of Las Vegas, and as they say, it was love at first sight.
 Though they both live here in town, neither is from here so their families are all elsewhere.
 Nevertheless, they chose to get married in Vegas to give their families a taste of their life together here.
 After all, everyone loves an excuse for a trip to Vegas.
 For some of their guests it was their first trip here, which helped to add to the excitement.
 For the wedding venue itself, choosing Marquee was a natural and a perfect fit for the style of event they wanted.